Updated November 27, 2025: Feb 3/26

 of momentum caused by the end of what I was just doing:

-(namely) experiencing a problem I can’t solve now – failing to fix this.
+(which was) experiencing a problem I can’t solve now – failing to see when I’ll see how I’ll fix this despite repeated tries.

 At the end of my thought that forms my true response: